SiliconLabs/wiseconnect/examples/snippets/wlan/access_point/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 - Build the application.
-- Flash, run and debug the application.
+- Flash, run, and debug the application.
-- After the application gets executed successfully, the MAC addresses of the remote clients that gets connected or disconnected to the newly created Access point are printed on the console.
+- After the application gets executed successfully, the MAC addresses of the remote clients that get connected or disconnected to the newly created access point are printed on the console.

   ![Access_point_Output](resources/readme/access_point_output.png)